 This is also true for commercial real estate – so our advice to you about this is

 If you’re in the process of making a move and are still undecided about the pros and cons of each location in Malta we’d love to hear from you.
 We can provide essential guidance that will prove worthy in the long run.
 The last thing that a company would want to endure is a high labour turn-over as a result of picking the wrong place where to set-up an office for their operation.

-Retail outlets make up a large proportion of the Commercial Property Market in Malta with lots of shops that cater to the local residential market and the healthy tourism segment.
+Retail outlets make up a large proportion of the Commercial Property Market in Malta with lots of shops that cater to the local residential market and the health tourism segment.

 The main commercial retail centres in Malta have traditionally been Valletta, and Sliema, yet other areas like Paola, Fgura, and Birkirkara are also popular destinations for shopping enthusiasts or those looking for their weekly shopping supplies.

-The junction at the top of Bisazza Street that joins with Tower Road, is a well exposed open space surrounded with many ‘high street’ retail franchises.
+The junction at the top of Bisazza Street that joins with Tower Road is a well-exposed open space surrounded by many ‘high street’ retail franchises.
 This area is also densely populated with lots of offices that are tenanted by companies who employ thousands of workers, bringing in a considerable amount of business to the shops in the area.